 \subsection{Integration with respect to a standard $\H^\#$-semimartingale}

 Let $X$ be an $ \left\{\SC{F}_t\right\}$-adapted $\H$-valued cadlag process.
-We review the techniques of approximation of $X$ by simple functions of the form (\ref{simp}) from \cite{KP96_2} as they are used in Section \ref{sec:ldp}.
-The following lemma on partition of unity (Lemma 3.1, \cite{KP96_2}) is needed for the construction.
+Approximating $X$ by simple functions of the form (\ref{simp}) is a crucial technique that is used repeatedly in Section \ref{sec:ldp}.
+The following lemma on partition of unity (Lemma 3.1, \cite{KP96_2}) and subsequent steps needed for such constructions are briefly discussed below.
 For a topological space $S$, let $C_b(S)$ denote the space of continuous and bounded real-valued functions on $S$ with the sup norm.

 \begin{lemma} Let $(S,d)$ be a complete, separable metric space and $\left\{\phi_k\right\}$ a countable dense subset of $S$.
 Then for each $\e>0$, there exists a sequence $\left\{\psi_k^\e\right\} \subset C_b(S)$ such that $supp\left\{\psi_k^\e\right\} \subset B(\phi_k,\e), 0 \leq \psi_k^\e \leq 1, |\psi_k^\e(x) - \psi_k^\e(y)| \leq \f{4}{\e} d(x,y)$, and for all $x \in S$, $\sum_{k=1}^\infty \psi_k^\e(x) = 1$ where only finitely many terms in the sum are non zero.
 In fact, the $\psi_k^\e$ can be chosen such that for each compact $K \subset S$, there exists $N_K < \infty$ for which $\sum_{k=1}^{N_K} \psi_k^\e(x) = 1, x \in K$. \end{lemma}